 Package context defines the Context type, which carries deadlines, cancellation signals, and other request-scoped values across API boundaries and between processes.

 Incoming requests to a server should create a [Context], and outgoing calls to servers should accept a Context.
 The chain of function calls between them must propagate the Context, optionally replacing it with a derived Context created using [WithCancel], [WithDeadline], [WithTimeout], or [WithValue].
-When a Context is canceled, all Contexts derived from it are also canceled.

 Programs that use Contexts should follow these rules to keep interfaces consistent across packages and enable static analysis tools to check context propagation: